benorudolf/issue-repro-vue-console-warn/README.md

  * On errors inside the component `<template>`.
  * If the reporting 3rd party widget is initialized.
  * On route components.
 Trying to do this on the root `App.vue` component will not trigger the recursion.
 It will also not trigger on a direct child component of the root `App.vue` component.
 * Using Vite's HMR.
 The issue will no happen on page reload/refresh.
 Trying to replicate with webpack and HMR wasn't successful.
+This widget was used with Vue and Vue router on other projects that did not use Vite and the issue never occurred.

 There are 3 different repeating warnings being printed in random capacity:
 * `Property "__obj_id" was accessed during render but is not defined on instance.`